Banging Toolbox

 Always check the condition of the blade every time you use it.
 Replace the blade if you see any dull or broken teeth.
 A blunt blade can burn your work instead of cutting your workpiece.

-Go for a jigsaw that has a variable-speed control.
+Go for a jigsaw with a variable-speed control.

 This lets you adjust the speed at which the blade cuts up and down.
 Always start the motor before you touch the saw to the workpiece to prevent splitting the cut edges.